-Key health outcomes that need to be considered as the basis for setting air quality standards include:
+- 5 Key health outcomes that need to be considered as the basis for setting air quality standards include:

 - mortality

 - hospital admissions

 - emergency department visits

 - exacerbation of asthma and other respiratory or cardiovascular diseases

 - decrements in lung function.

-15 Where data are available, broader quality of life issues (e.g. work-loss days and school absenteeism) should be considered.
+Where data are available, broader quality of life issues (e.g. work-loss days and school absenteeism) should be considered.

-Mortality, hospital admissions and emergency attendance data for various ICD codes can be obtained from a variety of sources including the ABS, the AIHW and jurisdictional health departments.
+Mortality, hospital admissions and emergency attendance data for various International Classification of Diseases (ICD) codes can be obtained from a variety of sources including the Australian Bureau of Statistics (ABS) the Australian Institute of Health and Welfare (AIHW) and jurisdictional health departments.
 Data are readily available at a broad population level for different age groups, sex and ICD codes.
+For setting air quality standards, broad population-based

+- 20 different age groups, sex and ICD codes.
 For setting air quality standards, broad population-based data for different age groups, sex and ICD codes are sufficient, because they are more applicable to the whole population.
-This information will enable assessment of vulnerable groups as the basis for air quality standards if exposure-response data are available.

-Records of general practitioner (GP) attendances for specific ICD codes are not easily obtainable.
+This information will enable assessment of vulnerable groups as the basis for air quality standards if exposure-response data are available. - 25 Records of general practitioner (GP) attendances for specific ICD codes are not easily obtainable.
 Some areas have GP sentinel networks, but these only register a limited number of GPs.
 At present, it is not possible to obtain the baseline health statistics needed to assess and cost this outcome.
 A watching brief should be maintained on whether a state or national surveillance system for GP attendances is developed.
 If such data do become available, then this aspect should be assessed as a critical outcome in setting air quality standards.